OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/assignment_and_scalar_types/screencast/slides.md

 0.14150000000000018
 ```

 </div>
 <div>

-- Arithmetic works as you would expect
-- Brackets work as expected
-- Mixing ints and floats converts everything to floats
 - `**` is exponentiation (not `^`)
 - `//` is floored quotient division
 - `%` yields the remainder of a division

 </div>
 </div>